abel1502/mipt_1s/SoftLang/README.md

-This is my final project of the first semester: it's a compiler from my own high-level language (Abel Source Format, .asf) to my own assembler (Abel Assembler Format, .aaf).
+This is my final project of the first semester: it's a compiler from my own high-level language (Abel Source Format, .asf) to my own assembler (Abel Assembler Format, .aaf) in limited C++.
 When paired with the corresponding assembler and soft processor (provided in SoftProc in this repository), it can be used to create and execute programs.

 ## Key features
+ - Abstract parser and lexer
+ - AST employing vtable.h
+ - Compilation into SoftProc assembler (aaf)
  - Multi-type support (double as dbl, int as int4, long long as int8)
  - Arithmetic operations
  - Local variables with scopes